sunriselayer/gitbook/learn/sunrise/liquidity-pool.md

 ### MsgIncreaseLiquidity

-Adds liquidity to an existing position.
+Claims unclaimed rewards and adds liquidity to an existing position.
+The position ID will be updated to new one.

 ```protobuf
 message MsgIncreaseLiquidity {